V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 ## Privilege Escalation - webservice to jdoe user<a name="privesc-jdoe"></a>

-Here i enumerated a bit the box, and found few interesting things but leaded me nowhere.
+Here I enumerated a bit the box, and found few interesting things but leaded me no where.

 ```bash
 C:\inetpub\internal\employees>type login.php